srich36/TodayILearned/til_docs/Django/Django.md

 - When you are serializing an array of items with `DRF` you need the flag `many=True`
 - In one to many relationships the foreign key is on the one side
 - For rich text fields (`HTML` editing, bullets, strike-throughs, etc.) you can use `Django-ckeditor`
+- Comparing two objects with `==` just compares the two PK's behind the scenes
+- Django can add backwards relations because it keeps track of the models and the corresponding relationships when models within `INSTALLED_APPS` are imported